Valuable Canadian Pennies

-Sometimes, coins may come and go, however long their history can be.
+Sometimes, coins may come and go; however long their history can be.
 The world of Canadian currency presents a fine example of a numismatic creation, i.e., the Canadian penny, that managed to turn into a rare cultural artifact from different epochs that the country could reflect on.

 The History of the Canadian Pennies

 The legislative system (as well as all those monetary affairs) has always been peculiar and distant (except for now, when the boundaries are blurred, and the location no longer matters).
-Canadian penny, for example, was something exceptional.
+The Canadian cent, for example, was something exceptional.
 As a symbol of Canada's longstanding ties to the British monarchy, coins featured a portrait of a ruling leader (i.e., the King or Queen from the British Isles).

-Despite the changes, the penny’s future was uncertain as inflation reduced its purchasing power in the end.
+Despite the changes, the coin’s future was uncertain as inflation reduced its purchasing power in the end.
 The end was coming when copper was replaced by less expensive materials like steel and zinc in the late 20th century.

-In 2012, the government declared the penny obsolete, and on February 4, 2013, it was officially withdrawn from circulation.
+Are Canadian pennies worth anything now?
 Even though these are no longer in use, these units of currency represent Canadian history, and rare versions are now overly collectible by those who appreciate unique forms and Canadian pennies worth money that cannot be released evermore.

 A picture of a 1 Canadian penny featuring King George V's portrait on the obverse and a maple leaf design on the reverse.